-Procurement Thresholds for Federal Funds (effective January 1, 2022)
+Procurement Thresholds for Federal Funds (Effective January 1, 2023)

-Under Uniform Guidance, non-Federal entities must comply with the more restrictive of Federal, state, and entity-level requirements.
+The Uniform Guidance (UG) updates from the Federal Office of Management and Budget increased the Micro-purchase procurement method from \$3,500 to \$10,000 and increased the Small Purchase Procedures threshold from \$150,000 to \$250,000, effective June 20, 2018.
+Under UG, non-Federal entities must comply with the more restrictive of Federal, state, and entity-level requirements.
 The following table outlines the procurement methods to be used for the acquisition of goods and services when using Federal funds.

 Note: Federal and state acquisition thresholds are adjusted periodically.
+(See Chart below)

-Procurement Method §200.320 Goods/Supplies Services Requirements Micro-purchase (No quotes required) Less than \$10,000 Note: Must use more restrictive \$0 Federal threshold instead of no state requirements under \$11,800 Less than \$10,000 Note: Must use more restrictive \$10,000 Federal threshold instead of state exemption for services consider price to be reasonable distribute equitably among suppliers to the extent practical Small Purchase Procedures (Relatively simple and informal) \$10,000 - \$21,900 Note: Must use more restrictive \$10,000 Federal threshold instead of \$21,900 state threshold \$10,000 - \$249,999 Note: Must use more restrictive \$10,000 Federal threshold instead of state exemption for services obtain/document price or rate quotations from a reasonable number of qualified sources (at least three per 24 PS 8.807.1) written or documented quotes Sealed Bids (Formal advertising) \$21,900 or more Note: Must use more restrictive \$21,900 state threshold instead of \$250,000 Federal threshold N/A bids are publicly solicited firm fixed price contract awarded to the responsible bidder lowest in price cost or price analysis for purchases in excess of the

-Simplified Acquisition Threshold (\$250,000) Competitive Proposals (Formal RFPs) N/A \$250,000 or more Note: Must use more restrictive \$250,000 Federal threshold instead of state exemption for services conducted with more than one source submitting an offer price in not used a sole selection factor fixed price or costreimbursement type contract is awarded cost or price analysis for purchases in excess of the Simplified Acquisition Threshold (\$250,000) Non-competitive proposals Appropriate only when these circumstances apply: • Available only from a single source (sole source) • Public emergency • Expressly authorized by awarding or passthrough agency in response to written request from district • After soliciting a number of sources, competition is deemed inadequate Appropriate only when these circumstances apply: • Available only from a single source (sole source) • Public emergency • Expressly authorized by awarding or passthrough agency in response to written request from district • After soliciting a number of sources, competition is deemed inadequate solicitation from only one source used only when qualifying circumstances apply fixed price or costreimbursement type contract is awarded
+Procurement Method Goods/Supplies Services Requirements 2 CFR 200.320 doous/supplies Sel vices 2 CFR 200.320 Micro-purchase Informal (No quotes required) Less than \$10,000 Note: Must use more restrictive Federal threshold instead of no state requirements under \$12,200 Less than \$10,000 Note: Must use more restrictive \$10,000 Federal threshold instead of state exemption for services Cost considered to be reasonable.
+Distribute equitably among suppliers to the extent practical Prudent person test Small Purchase Procedures (Relatively simple and informal) \$10,000 - \$22,500 Note: Must use more restrictive \$10,000 Federal threshold instead of \$22,500 state threshold \$10,000 - \$249,999 Note: Must use more restrictive \$10,000 Federal threshold instead of state exemption for services Obtain/document price or rate quotations from a reasonable number of qualified sources (at least three per 24 PS 8.807.1) Written or documented quotes Sealed Bids (Formal advertising) \$22,500 or more Note: Must use more restrictive \$22,500 state threshold instead of \$250,000 Federal threshold N/A Bids are publicly solicited Firm fixed price contract awarded to the responsible bidder lowest in price Cost or price analysis for purchases in excess of the Simplified Acquisition Threshold (\$250,000) Competitive Proposals (Formal RFPs) N/A \$250,000 or more Note: Must use more restrictive \$250,000 Federal threshold instead of state exemption for services Conducted with more than one source submitting an offer Price in not used as sole selection factor.
+Fixed price or costreimbursement type contract is awarded Cost or price analysis for purchases in excess of the Simplified Acquisition threshold Non-competitive Proposals Appropriate only when these circumstances apply: Available only from a single source (sole source) Public exigency or emergency After soliciting from a number of sources, competition is deemed inadequate Solicitation from only one source Used only when qualifying circumstances apply Fixed price or cost-reimbursement type contract is awarded